Iggy Pop: The Stooges era: 1968–1974

 The seeds of Pop's stage persona were sown when he saw the Doors perform in 1967 at the University of Michigan and was amazed by the stage antics and antagonism displayed by singer Jim Morrison.
 Morrison's extreme behavior, while performing in a popular band, inspired the young Pop to push the boundaries of stage performance.
-Other influences on Pop's vocals and persona were Mick Jagger and James Brown.
+Other influences on Pop's vocals and persona were Mick Jagger and James Brown:

-In addition to Jim Morrison and The Doors' influence on the band, Pop also attributes the Stooges getting jump-started after seeing an all-girls rock band from Princeton, New Jersey, called The Untouchable.
+In addition to Jim Morrison and the Doors' influence on the band, Pop also attributes the Stooges getting jump-started after seeing an all-girl rock band from Princeton, New Jersey, called the Untouchable.
 In a 1995 interview with Bust, he relates:

-In 1968, one year after their live debut and now dubbed the Psychedelic Stooges, the band signed with Elektra Records, again following in the footsteps of The Doors, who were Elektra's biggest act at the time (according to Pop, guitarist Ron Asheton called Moe Howard to see if it was all right to call the band "The Stooges", to which Howard responded by merely saying "I don't care what they call themselves, as long as they're not The Three Stooges!" and hung up the phone).
-Pop himself told the story in the 2016 Jim Jarmusch documentary film about The Stooges, Gimme Danger.
+In 1968, one year after their live debut and now dubbed the Psychedelic Stooges, the band signed with Elektra Records, again following in the footsteps of the Doors, who were Elektra's biggest act at the time (according to Pop, guitarist Ron Asheton called Moe Howard to see if it was all right to call the band "The Stooges", to which Howard responded by merely saying "I don't care what they call themselves, as long as they're not The Three Stooges!" and hung up the phone).
+Pop himself told the story in the 2016 Jim Jarmusch documentary film about the Stooges, Gimme Danger.
 The Stooges' first album The Stooges (on which Pop was credited as "Iggy Stooge") was produced by John Cale in New York in 1969.
 Both it and the follow-up, Fun House, produced by Don Gallucci in Los Angeles in 1970, sold poorly.
 Though the release of Fun House did not receive the recognition expected, it was later ranked No. 191 in Rolling Stone's '500 Greatest Albums of All Time' in 2003.
 Shortly after the release of Fun House, the group disbanded because of Pop's worsening heroin addiction.